WeTransfer/wt-api-docs/source/includes/_flow-diagram.md

     </li>
     <li class="flow-diagram__section">
       <h3>Create a Transfer Object</h3>
-      <p>Next up, we create an empty transfer object and tell it what items to expect in the next step.</p>
+      <p>Next up, we create an empty transfer object and tell it what items to expect in the next step.
+This is also where we retrieve the URL for the transfer itself.</p>
       <ul>
         <li class="flow-diagram__item">
           <a href="#create-object">